-‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired!
+‘The Young And The Restless’ Shocking News Leaves Doug Davidson Fired

 His reply got people talking when he said, “They are doing away with history.”
 That reply seemed vague, but he also did not say when he’d next air on the show.
 Davidson has a history of being hacked on Twitter.

-Later it became clear he’d been let go from Y&R. He was the show’s longest running actor at 40 years.
+Later, it became clear he’d been let go from Y&R. He was the show’s longest running actor at 40 years.
 He celebrated the milestone earlier this year when he hit four decades of acting on the soap.

 Another fan tweeted “@DougDavidsonYR @CBSDaytime @malyoung @AngelicaMcD I have just learned that the wonderful Doug Davidson has been fired from @YandR_CBS After 40 years!
 This is a disgrace.
 Shame on you @CBS You have destroyed this show @EBraeden @MelodyThomasSco.”

-Victor Newman actor, Eric Braeden, retweeted this giving credence to the tweet.
+Victor Newman actor, Eric Braeden, retweeted this, giving credence to the tweet.
 Braeden is another veteran actor on Y&R.

 They are doing away with history. https://t.co/I5jOYeATCb